 The settling-in process varies for each child so know that you and your child are welcome to visit as often as you like before your child starts.
+We recommend a minimum of three visits for two-year-olds and three-year-olds and at least two visits for four-year-old children.
 Our Whānau Room is available to help with this transition.

 See A-Z for more information about the Whānau Room as well as tips to aid the settling in process for your child.